Complete Guide to Massively Multilingual Speech (MMS) Model

 In the code below, we are using MMS-FL102 model.
 It uses FLEURS dataset and supports 102 languages.
 It is less memory intensive and can run easily on free version of Google Colab.

-!wget -P ./models_new 'https://dl.fbaipublicfiles.com/mms/asr/mms1b_fl102.pt'
+!wget -P ./models 'https://dl.fbaipublicfiles.com/mms/asr/mms1b_fl102.pt'

-You can also use the below MMS-lab dataset which supports 1107 languages.
+You can also use the mms1b_l1107 dataset which supports 1107 languages.

-If you have access to powerful machine (or Colab paid version), you should use MMS-1B-ALL model which includes all the datasets MMS-lab + FLEURS + CV + VP + MLS for more accurate conversion of speech to text.
+If you have access to powerful machine (or Colab paid version), you should use mms1b_all model which includes all the datasets MMS-lab + FLEURS + CV + VP + MLS for more accurate conversion of speech to text.
 It supports 1162 languages.

 Download the audio file